JustinBloemeke/it-troubleshooting-playbook/README.md

 - Password reset and account access issues
 - New employee workstation setup
 - Hardware support and device preparation
+- Basic laptop troubleshooting
+- Example of a basic help desk ticket

 ## Guides (More to be added)